-Just because a child does not live with both parents doesn’t mean that both parent shouldn’t be involved in the child’s life.
-It is important that the parents are able to work out a child visitation agreement that is fair.
+Just because a child does not live with both parents doesn’t mean that both parents shouldn’t be involved in the child’s life.
+It is crucial that the parents can work out a child visitation agreement that is fair.
 It should also be safe for the child.

-The legal representation can make sure that all of the terms of the child visitation are written into a visitation agreement.
+The legal representation can write all the terms of the child visitation into a visitation agreement.
 These included areas such as how often a child stays with a parent, where the child lives and specific a holiday schedule.
-It can include the way that the child is transferred from the custody of one parent to the other.
+Transferring of custody between the two parents for the visitation schedule can be addressed.
 In some cases, it can also include supervised visitation.

-It is vital that all of the terms of the agreement are clearly spelled out so that there is no question of what will happen with the child.
-It is important to seek legal assistance if the visitation agreement is being violated.
-Reaching a child visitation agreement that focuses on the child often times requires the parents to put aside some emotions to come up with the best plan for the child.
+It is vital that all of the terms of the agreement are spelled out so that there is no question of what will happen with the child.
+Violation of the visitation agreement is a reason to seek legal assistance.
+Reaching a child visitation agreement that focuses on the child often requires the parents to put aside some emotions to come up with the best plan for the child.
 Child custody lawyers and divorce attorneys can help formalize visitation agreements and file them with the courts making them enforceable.

 People often have the following types of questions:

 - What is the difference between visitation and possession or access?

 - Do grandparents have visitation rights?

 - What is the difference between child visitation and child custody?

 - How does child visitation compare to child custody?

 - What do I do if I don’t get to see my child?